Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

 \subsection{Dopamine and learning}

-The connection between TDRL and neuroscience related to dopamine has been one of the great triumphs of computational neuroscience \cite{SchuEtal97}.
+The connection between TDRL and neuroscience related to dopamine has been one of the great triumphs of computational neuroscience \citep{SchuEtal97}.
 The standard account is that the firing of dopamine neurons signals reward prediction error (RPE) which drives plasticity.
 Despite its remarkable success at predicting the findings of many behavioral and neurophysiological experiments, the RPE account has been under increasing strain over recent years.
-The standard account did not predict the existence of a number of striking effects, including increasing dopamine firing during delay under uncertainty \cite{FiorEtal03}, dopamine ramps in spatial experiments \cite{HoweEtal13}, dopamine waves \cite{HamiEtal21}, and heterogeneity of dopamine responses across neurons and brain regions \cite{DabnEtal20,MassEtal22,WeiEtal21}.
-Recently \citeA{JeonEtal22} reported the results of several experiments that flatly contradict the standard model.
+The standard account did not predict the existence of a number of striking effects, including increasing dopamine firing during delay under uncertainty \citep{FiorEtal03}, dopamine ramps in spatial experiments \citep{HoweEtal13}, dopamine waves \citep{HamiEtal21}, and heterogeneity of dopamine responses across neurons and brain regions \citep{DabnEtal20,MassEtal22,WeiEtal21}, although many of these phenomena can be accommodated within the RPE framework with elaboration. \citep{Gers17a,KimEtal20,GardEtal18,LeeEtal22} \citet{JeonEtal22} reported the results of several experiments that flatly contradict the standard model.
 These experiments were proposed to evaluate an alternative hypothesis for dopamine firing in the brain.

-\citeA{JeonEtal22} propose that dopamine signals whether the current stimulus is a cause of reward.
-The model developed there, referred to as ANCCR, assesses the contingency between a stimulus and outcomes. $\LTD(s)$ measures the contingency---temporal and otherwise---between a symbol and possible outcomes.
-Both ANCCR and the framework developed in this paper are inspired by a similar critique of Rescorla-Wagner theory and TDRL \cite{Gall21}.
-In order to make a complete account of the experiments in the \citeA{JeonEtal22} paper, the current framework would have to be elaborated in several ways.
-In order to keep the calculations simple here we have assumed that each symbol can only occur once per trial.
-Consider the $\mat{M}(s)$ and $\mat{N}(s)$ that would result if this assumption were relaxed.
-If we define $p_{\basetwo}^{\ \baseone}(\tau)$ as the probability that we will observe \stimtwo{} in a small interval around $t+\tau$ given that we observed \stimone{} at time $t$, we get
+\citet{JeonEtal22} propose that dopamine signals whether the current stimulus is a cause of reward.
+The model developed there, referred to as ANCCR, assesses the contingency between a stimulus and outcomes. $\mat{M}(\learn,s)$ and $\bar{\mat{M}}(s)$ contain information about the contingencies---temporal and otherwise---between a symbol and possible outcomes.
+Both ANCCR and the framework developed in this paper are inspired by a similar critique of Rescorla-Wagner theory and TDRL \citep{Gall21}.
+In order to make a complete account of the experiments in the \citep{JeonEtal22} paper, the current framework would have to be elaborated in several ways.
+However, the current framework does not require one to specify an intrinsic timescale of association \emph{a priori}.
+Perhaps it is possible to develop a generalization of the current framework that does not rely on the simplifying assumption of discrete trials in order to yield readily interpretable measures of contingency.